C5H8NNaO4/cv/src/data/descriptions/experience/bechtle/3/en.md

-* Translated an existing codebase from C# to Perl.
+* Translated an existing codebase from C# to Perl